Nidhin-jyothi/Footfall-Counter/README.md

    - User provides a **line orientation** (horizontal or vertical) and **line position** (pixel coordinate) via a web interface.
    - The `FootfallCounter` class tracks IDs and counts entries/exits when they cross the defined line.
 4. **Visualization:** Bounding boxes, IDs, line, and in/out counts are drawn on each frame.
 The processed video is saved and accessible via the web interface.

-## Demo Video
-Use the provided demo video in `/static/demo/` or record your own using a webcam/phone camera.

 ## Counting Logic
 - Horizontal line → counts people moving **up/down**